Selah Sue (album)

-Selah Sue is the debut album of Belgian musician and songwriter Selah Sue, released on 4 March 2011 in Belgium.
+Selah Sue is the debut album by Belgian musician and songwriter Selah Sue, released on 4 March 2011 in Belgium.
 It peaked at number one on the Belgium Albums Chart, and also charted in the Netherlands, France, Poland and Switzerland.
 The album has sold more than 720,000 copies to date, and has been certified double platinum by the UPFI in France.